NobleMajo/fuego/CONTRIBUTING.md

 transparent as possible.

 ## How to contribute
+You can contribute to Fuego in several ways:
+- Writing tutorials or blog posts
+- Improving the documentation

-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the project itself.
+- Submitting bug reports and feature requests
+- Writing code which can be incorporated into the project itself.

 ## Installation